Just what is essential to your health?

 Deficiency in Vitamin K is indicated by symptoms of Bleeding diathesis, (1) osteoporosis, and calcification in the arteries, heart, and other organs.
 The Institute of Medicine set an AI (adequate intake) of Vitamin K at 120 mcg/90 mcg per day in 2001.
 (3) The RDI/AI for K2 MK4 is 45 mg per day.
 The RDI/AI for K2 MK7 varies from a minimum of 90 mcg to

-Excess/Overdose is exhibited in decreased anticoagulation effect of warfarin.
+Excess/Overdose is exhibited in the decreased anticoagulation effect of warfarin.
 (1)

 This concludes part one of the series of Vitamins, Minerals, & Omegas, Oh My!
-Stay tuned for part two to be released soon.
+Part 1 – Vitamins.
+You may find part 2 here: Vitamins, Minerals, & Omegas, Oh My!
+Part 2 – Major Minerals

 Written by Douglas K. Johnson – Life, Health and Wellness Coach, Herbalist, Nutritionist, and Author.